GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/09.181-190/03.A-Heart-of-Praise/docs.md

 ---
+title: |
-title: 183.
-A Heart of Praise
+    183. A Heart of Praise - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 183.
+A Heart of Praise.
+Oh, for a heart to praise my God!
+A heart from sin set free, A heart that always feels Thy blood, So freely shed for me.
+    keywords:  |
-    keywords: Christ in Song, A Heart of Praise, Oh, for a heart to praise my God!,
+        Christ in Song, adventhymnals, advent hymnals, A Heart of Praise, Oh, for a heart to praise my God!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 183. A HEART OF PRAISE
+####  Christ in Song,

 ```txt
 1.